tankh99/tp/docs/UserGuide.md

 # CogniCare User Guide

-CogniCare is a **desktop app for managing all patients, optimized for use via a Command Line Interface** (CLI) while still retaining all the benefits of a Graphical User Interface (GUI).
+CogniCare is a **desktop app for managing most Singaporean patients, optimized for use via a Command Line Interface** (CLI) while still retaining all the benefits of a Graphical User Interface (GUI).
 If you can type fast, CogniCare can get your patient management tasks done faster than other traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />